 The Future Has a Past, reminds us that the future is not untainted.
 It does not lie outside of our reach, nor outside of our responsibility.
 ‘How did we get here, and how do we move forward?’ are questions this exhibition asks us to reflect on.

-Cymry Yfory or Wales Tomorrow is the working title for an exhibition to open in June 2020.
-Alongside this working title I have written a concept on change and place in the year 2050 that we will develop in the next 9 months as the key concept to this exhibition.
-I am happy to share with you that I am the invited artist to do all of this together with a wonderful team set up by St. Fagan’s National Museum of History.
+(TO BE OPENEND IN SPRING 2121) Cymry Yfory or Wales Tomorrow was the working title for an exhibition to open in June 2020.
+Alongside this working title I had written a concept on change and place in the year 2050 that we developed in the next 15 months as the key concept to this exhibition.
+I am happy to share with you that I was the invited artist to do all of this together with a wonderful team set up by St. Fagan’s National Museum of History.
 This is the introduction and here is a blog.

-Repeatedly I have been saying that the question posed in the original call for artists makes it such a great challenge to be invited and work with St. Fagan’s National Museum of History on the best possible answer to this question.
-As art has changed in recent years from a work to be done in a workshop to work to be performed as a process of education, mapping and assembling and work to be done in a workshop.
-This project reflects that development hugely.
-I will not only try to create a project that looks like a wonderful cross-over between the old and the new but also, together with the young heritage leaders, students and young artists, be as foolish as we can be to be great clairvoyants and poets.
-With the exhibition, which might also feel like you are in an opera on stage, we will clairvoyantly say that maybe we turn our backs to the immense universe around us and look at Earth and say: “good health to you now and forever” (as can also be heard, in the Welsh language, on that golden disc on Voyager 1 drifting of somewhere in space).
+We created an exhibition that looks like a wonderful cross-over between old and new artefacts.
+A true WUNDERKAMMER.
+And did all of this together, young heritage leaders, students and young artists, as foolish as we are great clairvoyants and poets.
+With the exhibition we turn our backs to the immense universe around us and look at Earth and say: “good health to you now and forever” (as can also be heard, in the Welsh language, on that golden disc on Voyager 1 drifting of somewhere in space).